-Service intervals depend on operating conditions and are best decided by the Operators Fleet Engineer.
-The following guide lines are for axles used for general road haulage.
+Service intervals depend on operating conditions and are best decided by the Operators Fleet Engineer, having considered the following guide lines for axles used for general road haulage.
 It's recommended that records of this servicing are kept for future reference.